friendlyneighborhooddeveloper/Week4IP/README.md

  Setup/Installation Requirements
 To acces the app all you need is a live link to the site , One does not rquire to install any dependencies or run a server.
 It is as simple as that.
 ## Known Bugs
-So for there are no known bugs on the current version
+So far there are no known bugs on the current version
 ## Technologies Used
 The technologies used include HTML CSS and JavaScript  ass the programming languages and also incorporated the use of jquery and bootstrap.
 ## Support and contact details